Child Custody

 If you are facing a child custody battle in Bristol County or Plymouth County, the most important thing you can do for yourself and your children is to retain legal representation.
 The stakes are high in child custody cases, and the outcome could decide your and your child’s future.

-Child custody cases can get heated, but family law attorney Matos will do her best to make the process as stress-free for you and your children as possible.
+Child custody cases can get heated, but Bristol County child custody attorney Matos will do her best to make the process as stress-free for you and your children as possible.

-Take the first step toward resolving your child custody dispute with the Law Offices of Rachel M. Matos serving Taunton, MA.
+Take the first step toward resolving your child custody dispute with the Law Offices of Rachel M. Matos serving Bristol County, MA.
 Schedule a free consultation online.

-What is the Difference Between Physical and Legal Custody of Children in Massachusetts?
+Difference Between Physical and Legal Custody in MA

-Legal custody refers to the decision-making authority a parent has to make choices on behalf of the children, such as regarding education, healthcare, and religion.
+- Legal custody refers to the decision-making authority a parent/guardian has to make choices on behalf of the children, such as regarding education, healthcare, and religion.

 The court can order sole custody held by only one parent or joint custody shared by both.
 For example, the court might award joint legal custody to one parent and sole physical custody to both.
 In such a situation, both parents have the right to make legal decisions for the children, but the children will reside primarily with one parent.